eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/api/index.rst

 NaayaBase
 ---------

-This product provides base classes and behavior for Naaya CMF.
+This product provides base classes and behavior for Naaya :term:`CMF`.

 .. toctree::
     :maxdepth: 2